Blankety Blank: Supermatch prizes

 Prizes on British game shows prior to 1990 were poor by modern standards.
 The Independent Broadcasting Authority restricted the value of prizes on ITV shows, and BBC-programme prizes were also of a modest value.
 Channels regulated by the Independent Broadcasting Authority were limited to the giving away prizes with the maximum value usually being £1,750.
 The poor-quality prizes on Blankety Blank became a running joke throughout the show's various runs, particularly during the Dawson era.
-Dawson drew attention to the fact that the prizes were less-than-mediocre, not pretending that the show had "fabulous prizes" as others did, but making a joke of it, such as referring to them as "fire salvaged" prizes.
+Dawson drew attention to the fact that the prizes were less-than-mediocre, often referring to the "fabulous prizes" in a sarcastic tone, or making outright jokes such as referring to them as "fire salvaged" prizes.

 The consolation prize was the Blankety Blank chequebook and pen, which Dawson would often call "The Blankety Blank chequepen and book!"

 In 1993, the IBA prize limits had been lifted, and the star prize on the 1990s revival was generally a holiday.

-In the 2021 series, the Supermatch prizes consist of £500, £750, and something worth more than £750.
+Since the 2021 series, the Supermatch prizes consist of £500, £750, and something worth more than £750.